JonFD4/dreamTeaHouseProject/Readme.md

 # Dream Tea House
-Scenario: Dream Teahouse is a newly established premium teashop that offers a unique, high-quality tea blend as its flagship product.
-To portray their commitment to providing an exceptional tea-drinking experience, Dream Teahouse plans to create an informational website that will serve as an online resource for tea enthusiasts and potential customers.
+**Description** Dream Teahouse is a newly established premium teashop that offers a unique, high-quality tea blend as its flagship product.
+The Dream TeaHouse website aims to be the ultimate online resource for tea enthusiasts and casual drinkers alike, providing comprehensive information on various teas, their origins, brewing techniques, and health benefits.

 ## Deployment
 ![dream teahouse](docs/Readmeimages/validation/DTH-amiresponsive.png)
 This is the live website and repo: